hujiewang/HandwrittenDigitsRecognition/README.md

 Note that the cost function is also regularized.

-You can change the number of iteration in the file training.m at
+You can change the number of iterations in the file 'training.m' at

     options = optimset('MaxIter', 50);